 04. Use 'o' to space words

 Another tip is to always consider the spaces before and after the word you’re working on and ensure they are spaced correctly visually.
-A good rule of thumb is to imagine that the character 'o' sits between each word (thanks again to Tom for that one).
+A good rule of thumb is to imagine that the character 'o' sits between each word (thanks again to Sewell for that one).

 05. Rough out headlines